telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/localization-spreadsh/messages-border-palette.md

 # List of borderPalette Messages

-Below is the list of the messages and their namespaces under the `borderPalette` category.
-These are used to [localize the Kendo UI Spreadsheet widget via JavaScript]({% slug localization_ofmessages_spreadsheet_widget %}).
+The following list provides the messages and their namespaces under the `borderPalette` category.

+The `borderPalette` messages are used to [localize the Spreadsheet through JavaScript]({% slug localization_ofmessages_spreadsheet_widget %}).

     if (kendo.spreadsheet && kendo.spreadsheet.messages.borderPalette) {
         kendo.spreadsheet.messages.borderPalette =